hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 `Architecture`, not `scheduler.cpp`.

 Default implementations must preserve current Ethos behavior.
-Neural-AI should override 32-byte alignment and its own storage and layout rules.
+Neural-AI should override the per-engine alignment, storage, and layout rules defined in Section 6.2, including 32-byte alignment for GEMM/C32-fast buffers and byte alignment for generic layout/scalar-only buffers.
 Binding format selection and internal format selection must remain separate calls so a scheduler default cannot accidentally expose a native padded format at the model boundary.

 ### 4.4.
 Ethos Assumptions in Shared Code